microsounds/microsounds.github.io/.src/notes/figures.md

 'use strict';

 var figs = [
-	/* ids prepended with x are knockoffs */
+	/* MFC ids prepended with x are knockoffs */

 /*
 	[ '1536230', 're-ment miku miku ♪ room miniature #1 of 8' ],